dezh-tech/docs.dezh.tech/docs/immortal/managment/manager.md

 # Manager

 This section contains the information about the manager rules and responsibilities.
-To findout how relays interact with manager and vice versa you can check the [APIs](./apis.md) section.
+To find out how relays interact with manager and vice versa you can check the [APIs](./apis.md) section.

 ## White/Black Listing